TendTo/rules_doxygen/README.md

 > The build will fail when the downloaded file does not match the SHA256 checksum, i.e. when the platform changes.
 > Unless you are using a system-wide doxygen installation, you should always specify the platform.

+#### Using a local doxygen executable

+You can also provide a label to the `doxygen` executable you want to use by using the `executable` parameter in the extension configuration.
+No download will be performed, and the file indicated by the label will be used as the doxygen executable.

+> [!Note]
+> `version` and `executable` are mutually exclusive.
+> You must provide exactly one of them.

+#### Example

 Different strategies can be combined in the same file, one for each platform, as shown below:

 ```bzl